-Veterinary microbial sales have been monitored annually by the Agency since 1999.
-Monitoring of these sales is based on the recommendations in Chapter 6.8 of the OIE's 2016 Terrestrial Animal Health Code "Monitoring of the quantities and usage patterns of antimicrobial agents used in food-producing anima
+Veterinary antimicrobial sales have been monitored annually by the Agency since 1999.
+Monitoring of these sales is based on the recommendations in Chapter 6.8 of the OIE's 2016 Terrestrial Animal Health Code "Monitoring of the quantities and usage patterns of antimicrobial agents used in food-producing animals.

 The article has been added to your library

 Updated on 10/10/2017

 Monitoring sales of veterinary antimicrobials

 Why should antimicrobial sales be monitored?

 Veterinary antimicrobial sales are monitored in order to evaluate their use and the way antimicrobial therapy for different animal species is evolving (see the sales report for 2016).